Poisson cohomology, Koszul duality, and Batalin-Vilkovisky algebras: Calabi-Yau algebras

 \subsection{Koszul Calabi-Yau algebras and Rouquier's conjecture}

-Analogously to the quadratic Poisson algebra case, the Koszul dual of a Koszul Calabi-Yau algebra is symmetric (chronologically the latter is discovered first), and we have the following theorem due to Van den Bergh (see \cite[Theorem 9.2]{VdB97} or \cite[Proposition 28]{CYZ} for a proof): Suppose $A$ is a Koszul algebra and let $A^{!}$ be its Koszul dual algebra.
-Then $A$ is Calabi-Yau of dimension $n$ if and only if $A^{!}$ is symmetric of degree $n$.
+Analogously to the quadratic Poisson algebra case, the Koszul dual of a Koszul Calabi-Yau algebra is symmetric Frobenius (chronologically this fact is discovered first), and we have the following theorem due to Van den Bergh (see \cite[Theorem 9.2]{VdB97} or \cite[Proposition 28]{CYZ} for a proof): Suppose $A$ is a Koszul algebra and let $A^{!}$ be its Koszul dual algebra.
+Then $A$ is Calabi-Yau of dimension $n$ if and only if $A^{!}$ is symmetric Frobenius of degree $n$.

 It has been well-known that for a Koszul algebra, say $A$,

 as Gerstenhaber algebras, and Rouquier conjectured (it is stated in Ginzburg \cite{Ginzburg}) that, for a Koszul Calabi-Yau algebra, the above two Batalin-Vilkovisky are isomorphic, which turns out to be true (see \cite[Theorem A]{CYZ} for a proof):